Year 5

 P.E

-PE will take place every Thursday.
+PE will take place every Tuesday.
 Please ensure that your child comes to school in their correct school PE kit on a Thursday: a green top with black/navy shorts, joggers or leggings and trainers.
-Children should not be wearing non-uniform sportswear or causal clothes into school for these sessions as we wish to encourage all children to take pride in their school uniform.
+Children should not be wearing non-uniform sportswear or casual clothes into school for these sessions as we wish to encourage all children to take pride in their school uniform.
 We also ask that children should not be wearing any jewellery and have their hair tied back for these sessions.

 Here's a website you can use to check if there is an Accelerated Reader quiz on a book you want to read: